ChenJesse/PulkerDB/README.txt

 QUERY_DOC: A query document.
   Every general document is a query document.
-  Also supports comparators, which are: $lte, $lt, $gte, $gt, $ne.
+  Also supports comparators, which are: _lte, _lt, _gte, _gt, _ne.
   Note that on entering the comparators, wrap the keys in quotes, as you would a string.
-  Example: {a: {$lt: 5}} looks for any documents with a field "a" less than 5.
+  Example: {a: {_lt: 5}} looks for any documents with a field "a" less than 5.
   Example: {a: 5} looks for any documents with a field "a" equal to 5.

 UPDATE_DOC: An update document.
-  A general document of the form {$set: {a}}, where "a" is the field(s) that you wish to update.
+  A general document of the form {_set: {a}}, where "a" is the field(s) that you wish to update.
-  Example: {$set: {a: 100, b: 200}} will set fields "a" to 100 and "b" to 200.
+  Example: {_set: {a: 100, b: 200}} will set fields "a" to 100 and "b" to 200.
 If either fields do not exist, the attribute will be created.

 AGG_DOC: An aggregation document.
-  A general document that must have an "_id" field designating the attribute to group by, and pairs of this structure:
+  A general document that must have an _id field designating the attribute to group by, and pairs of this structure:
-  {x: {y: z}}, where x is the field name you desire to generate, where y is the aggregation method ($sum, $max, or $min), and z is the field name of what you want to aggregate on.
+  {x: {y: z}}, where x is the field name you desire to generate, where y is the aggregation method (_sum, _max, or _min), and z is the field name of what you want to aggregate on.

 INDEX_DOC: An index document.